qoomon/maven-git-versioning-extension/README.md

                 <versionFormat>${1}</versionFormat>
             </tag>
             ```

-- `${version}`
-    - `version` set in `pom.xml`
-    - e.g. '1.0.0-SNAPSHOT'
+- `${describe}`
+    - will resolve to `git describe` output
+    - ⚠️ may lead to performance issue on very large projects
-- `${version.release}`
+- `${describe.tag}`
-    - like `${version}` without `-SNAPSHOT` postfix
+  - the matching tag of `git describe`
-    - e.g. '1.0.0'
+- `${describe.distance}`
+    - the distance count to last matching tag

 - `${dirty}`
     - if repository has untracked files or uncommitted changes this placeholder will resolve to `-DIRTY`, otherwise it will resolve to an empty string.
+    - ⚠️ may lead to performance issue on very large projects
 - `${dirty.snapshot}`
-    - if repository has untracked files or uncommitted changes this placeholder will resolve to `-SNAPSHOT`, otherwise it will resolve to an empty string.
+    - like `${dirty}`, but will resolve to `-SNAPSHOT`

 - `${value}` - Only available within property format
     - value of matching property